 |---|---|---|---|

 The EU frames its corridor engagement under the Global Gateway initiative, Brussels' response to China's Belt and Road Initiative.
-Unlike the US approach, which channels primarily through DFC, EU funding flows through multiple instruments: the European Investment Bank, bilateral DFIs of member states (notably Germany's KfW, France's AFD, and Italy's CDP), and direct EU grants.
-This fragmentation makes total EU commitments harder to track than the more centralized US approach.
+EU funding flows through multiple instruments: the European Investment Bank, Member State development agencies and DFIs, export-credit support, and direct EU grants.
+This fragmentation makes lender-by-lender accounting harder than the headline Team Europe mobilisation figure.

 African Development Institutions